gramener/gramex/gramex/apps/guide/pptxhandler/README.md

       # `handler`, `name` and `row`. `name`(series name), `row` dictionaty of row for that point includes all the columns as key, value pair.
       # In this case `color_function` function must return a hex color code, not a dictionary.

-`stroke`: Same configuration like `color`.
+`stroke:` Same configuration like `color`.

-`opacity`: Same configuration like `color`.
+`opacity:` Same configuration like `color`.

 ## Native charts

 To modify the data and attributes for an existing native chart, use `chart:`.
 This supports the following chart types:

-- Bar charts: Clustered Bar, Stacked Bar, 100% Stacked Bar
+- `Bar charts:` Clustered Bar, Stacked Bar, 100% Stacked Bar
-- Column charts: Clustered Column, Stacked Column, 100% Stacked Column
+- `Column charts:` Clustered Column, Stacked Column, 100% Stacked Column
-- Line charts: Line, Stacked Line, 100% Stacked Line, Line with Markers, Stacked Line with Markers, 100% Stacked Line with Markers
+- `Line charts:` Line, Stacked Line, 100% Stacked Line, Line with Markers, Stacked Line with Markers, 100% Stacked Line with Markers
-- Area charts: Area, Stacked Area, 100% Stacked Area (3D area not supported)
+- `Area charts:` Area, Stacked Area, 100% Stacked Area (3D area not supported)
-- Scatter charts: Scatter, Scatter with Straight Lines, Scatter with Smooth Lines, Scatter with Straight Lines and Markers, Scatter with Smooth Lines and Markers
+- `Scatter charts:` Scatter, Scatter with Straight Lines, Scatter with Smooth Lines, Scatter with Straight Lines and Markers, Scatter with Smooth Lines and Markers
-- Bubble charts: Bubble, 3-D Bubble
+- `Bubble charts:` Bubble, 3-D Bubble
-- Radar charts: Radar, Radar with Markers, Filled Radar
+- `Radar charts:` Radar, Radar with Markers, Filled Radar
-- Donut charts: Doughnut, Doughnut Exploded
+- `Donut charts:` Doughnut, Doughnut Exploded
-- Pie charts: Pie, Pie Exploded, Bar of Pie (3D pie not supported)
+- `Pie charts:` Pie, Pie Exploded, Bar of Pie (3D pie not supported)

 Here are examples that assume the following configuration: